Bilguun1015/css-project-3/README.md

 ## Notes

--- using CSS variables for the colors
+1. using CSS variables for the colors
+   -- CSS variables get inherited